littledouzi/learngit/readme.txt

-Git is a version control system git is free sofeware
+Git is a version control syste!m git is free sofeware!